apietrelli/myVCF/docs/setup.rst

   #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	Sample1
   1	762273	rs3115849	G	A	37374.7	LowQual	AC=129;AF=0.806;AN=160;ANNOVAR_DATE=2015-12-14;Func_ensGene=ncRNA_exonic;Gene_ensGene=ENSG00000225880;GeneDetail_ensGene=.;ExonicFunc_ensGene=.
 GT:AD:DP:GQ:PL	1/1:0,63:63:99:1550,188,0

+In this example we have 1 sample (Sample1) genotyped for one mutation.

-- For **Annovar** annotated VCF the mandatory field within the file would be:
+- For **Annovar** annotated VCFs, the mandatory field within the file would be:

   1. Gene_ensGene
   2. ExonicFunc_ensGene

-- For **VEP** annotated VCF the mandatory field within the file would be:
+- For **VEP** annotated VCFs, the mandatory field within the file would be:

   1. CSQ